-Setting Description HTTPS_SERVER_FILE=path The path to the HTTPS "server" configuration file used to support incoming HTTPS from client devices.
-For details on how to create this configuration file and set up the license server for HTTPS, see Incoming HTTPS in More About License Server Functionality.
-HTTPS_CLIENT_FILE=path The path to the HTTPS "client" configuration file used to support outgoing HTTPS communication to FlexNet Operations.
-Note • The "client" configuration file is being deprecated and will be removed in a future release.
-Instead of the "client" configuration file, specify parameters to access the truststore file in the https-out setting in Local-configuration.yaml.
+Setting Description HTTPS_CLIENT_FILE=path The path to the HTTPS "client" configuration file used to support outgoing HTTPS communication to FlexNet Operations.
+Note - The "client" configuration file is being deprecated and will be removed in a future release.
+Instead of the "client" configuration file, specify parameters to access the truststore file in the https-out setting in Local-configuration.yamL.
 For more information about HTTPS setup on the license server, see Outgoing HTTPS.
 SERVER_ALIAS=alias A user-defined name (sometimes called host name ) for the license server.
 This name is added to server's capability requests to the back office, where it is then saved and used to identify the license server in the FlexNet Operations Producer and End User portals.
 One important use for this setting is that the alias can be included in the initial capability request sent at server registration, providing a helpful name by which users can identify the new server in the portals.
 If no alias is sent at registration, the server is identified by its hostid.
 EXTENDED_SUFFIX=suffix The suffix used for the Extended Host ID feature.
 This value is not set by default.
 Contact the software producer for details.
-EXTRA_SYSPROPERTIES= -property1=value1 [-property2=value2] One or more system properties (each in -Dkey=value format) used by the license server to support different types of functionality.
+EXTRA_SYSPROPERTIES= -property1=value1 [-property2=value2] One or more system properties (each in -D key=vaLue format) used by the license server to support different types of functionality.
 If entering multiple properties, enclose the entire set of properties in double quotations.
 For example, if you plan to have the license server communicate with the back office through an HTTP proxy, use this setting to identify the proxy parameters needed to configure the server.
 (For details, see Proxy Support for Communication with the Back Office in the More About License Server Functionality chapter.)
-The following shows example proxy parameters listed as -D system properties for this setting: EXTRA_SYSPROPERTIES="-Dhttp.proxyHost=10.90.3.133 -Dhttp.proxyPort=3128 -Dhttp.proxyUser=user1a -Dhttp.proxyPassword=user1apwd35" The entire set of parameters must be enclosed in double quotations, even if you specify only a single parameter, such as EXTRA_SYSPROPERTIES="-Dhttp.proxyHost=10.90.3.133".
+The following shows example proxy parameters listed as -D system properties for this setting: EXTRA_SYSPROPERTIES="-Dhttp.proxyHost=10.90.3.133 -Dhttp.proxyPort=3128 -Dhttp.proxyUser=user1a -Dhttp.proxyPassword=user1apwd35" The entire set of parameters must be enclosed in double quotations, even if you specify only a single parameter, such as EXTRA_SYSPROPERTIES="- Dhttp.proxyHost=10.90.3.133".